jenkinsci/ecutest-plugin/README.md

 ## Known limitations

-When using the plugin in a slave-based setup (especially running the slave at command line via JNLP) you also need to restart the slave when restarting the master.
+When using the plugin in a agent-based setup (especially running the agent at command line via JNLP) you also need to restart the agent when restarting the master.
 This is due to already loaded libraries, for more information see this [blog post](http://jenkins-ci.org/content/your-java-web-start-slaves-will-be-always-clean) and related issue [JENKINS-31961](https://issues.jenkins-ci.org/browse/JENKINS-31961).

 Release 1.8 implemented an extension point that will workaround this issue.
-In order to work a new task has to be created in the Windows Task Scheduler named [RESTART_JENKINS_SLAVE](docs/RESTART_JENKINS_SLAVE.xml) and configured with actions how to restart the slave.
+In order to work a new task has to be created in the Windows Task Scheduler named [RESTART_JENKINS_AGENT](docs/RESTART_JENKINS_AGENT.xml) and configured with actions how to restart the agent.

 ## FAQ